 The “Publish to the web” method

-Click File–>Publish to the web and publish your Google Doc to the web.
+Click File–>Share–>Publish to web to publish your Google Doc to the web.

 Right-click your link and visit your published document.

 Right-click your image on the published page and then save it by clicking the Save image as… button.